In Your Car

 - Take a left at 12th St., where signs point you to the San Juan Islands ferry, and follow for about 2 miles to the terminal

-Allow a comfortable 1 1/2 to 2 hours to enjoy the drive and the scenery from Seattle or Vancouver B.C. to the Anacortes ferry.
+Allow a comfortable 1 1/2 to 2 hours to enjoy the drive and the scenery from Seattle or Vancouver B.C. to the Anacortes ferry terminal.

 Board a Washington State Ferry in Anacortes, Washington, for a spectacular, scenic cruise to Lopez, Orcas, Shaw or San Juan Islands.
 You can also take a ferry to Sidney, B.C., just north of Victoria.
 In addition, you can "island hop" between our four, ferry-served islands.
 You can walk on with or without a bicycle, or drive your car on.
 Schedules change each season; visit our website for schedules, fares, parking, etc.